What is brand awareness?

 Think about how you can spread the word to your target audience.
 You don’t have to reach over four billion people.
 You only need to reach the ones likely to become your customers.
-You can do so via advertising and messaging highly targeted to the demographics you select.
+You can do so via advertising and messaging highly targeted to your chosen demographics.

-You can also come up with campaigns likely to spread, such as asking your audience to do something good and tagging your business with a hashtag.
+You can also develop campaigns likely to spread, such as asking your audience to do something good and tagging your business with a hashtag.

 Have your users share a photo using your product and donate money for likes and shares to a particular cause.

 Think about what your audience is most likely to share that might spread the word about your brand while also making a positive difference in the world.